pylint-dev/astroid/doc/extending.rst

 Transformation functions are registered using the `register_transform` method of the Astroid manager:

-To add filtering based on the `as_string` representation of the node in addition to the type, the :class:`astroid.AsStringRegexpPredicate` predicate object can be used.

 Last but not least, the :func:`inference_tip` function is there to register a custom inference function.